Campus Life: Fall 2021 FAQs

 Yes.
 As part of CBU’s commitment to the health and well-being of our community, the Counseling Center and Health Center will be open to serve CBU students.

-Through the CBU Health Center, students will have access to virtual health and well-being resources.
+Through the CBU Health Center, students will have access to in-person appointments and virtual health and well-being resources.
 Students are encouraged to contact the CBU Health Center at 951.552.5067 for more information.

 For more information about the services available through the Counseling Center, including resources, videos and hours of operation, visit the Counseling Center website.